 A brand refresh for Kentish organic florist and flower growers, Blooming Green.
 They offer pick-your-own and wedding flowers, and supply to several sellers, including Planet Organic and Columbia Road Flower Market in London.
-They approached me to subtly update their branding to bring it away from a standard font to something more customised.
-Firstly, a lino-cut logo was created by artist Wendy Rainthorpe of Cranbrook Iron.
+They approached me to subtly update their branding, including the logo, to bring it away from a standard font to something more customised.
+Firstly, a lino-cut was created by artist Wendy Rainthorpe of Cranbrook Iron.
 I took a high resolution scan and cleaned it up, keeping some of the rustic detail and chatter, making adjustments to ensure good visibility on screen and in print.
-The new logo has so far been used on algae-based care cards and sustainable, recycled paper labels.
-The digital version was created in multiple colours, ready for gradual roll-out across the web.
+The new logo has so far been used on rebranded algae-based care cards, sustainable recycled paper labels, print ads, signage, gift vouchers, stationery and more.

 27 May 2021

 Blueberry & Strawberry Colour Changing Magic Gin.
 This limited edition flavour was popular at Anno's Bluewater pop-up shop before being pitched to LIDL GB.
 The product was selected for sale on shelves in England & Wales for the LIDL British Gin Festival 2021.
 I designed the branding and created label artwork, drawing on a retro feel with bubblegum colours, representing the sweetness and flavours of the gin.
 The magic comes from the gradual change in colour from an attractive blue/purple to soft pink when the pH changes with the addition of tonic water or lemonade.
 Available while stocks last.